Learn About TRI in Your Community

-Search below to identify industrial facilities that release chemicals into the air, water, and land.
+Search below to identify industrial facilities in your community that release chemicals into the air, water, and land.
 Learn what chemicals these facilities release, how these facilities are reducing releases, and potential health impacts of these releases.

 The metro areas included in this menu have at least one facility that reported to TRI.
 The MSAs consist of one or more socially and economically integrated adjacent counties, cities, or towns.